+Principles

+An environment which allows bullying, shouting, racism, or sexism is not acceptable.

+Rights

+Staff/volunteers working at any event/activity must respect the rights of children, young people and adult participants, promoting their welfare and their individual needs.

+Relationships

-- Rights: Staff/volunteers working at any event must respect the rights of children and young people, promoting their welfare and their individual needs. - Relationships: Staff/volunteers should promote relationships with participants and others that are based on openness, honesty, trust and respect.
+Staff/volunteers should promote relationships with participants and others that are based on openness, honesty, trust and respect.
 They must not engage with participants in behaviour that is abusive or inappropriate, including inappropriate use of social media and technology to communicate with children and young people.
-They must respond to any concerns about a child's welfare, and work in partnership with other organisations in the child's best interests. - Responsibilities: Staff/volunteers must demonstrate proper personal/professional behaviour at all times, promoting positive role models for the children and young people they are working with.
+They must respond to any concerns about a child's welfare, and work in partnership with other organisations in the child's best interests.
+As indicated in the Activity Alliances guidance and policies.

+Responsibilities

+Staff/volunteers must demonstrate proper personal/professional behaviour at all times, promoting positive role models for the children, young people and adults they are working with.
 Staff must ensure that children and young people are provided with a safe environment which maximises benefits and minimises risks to them.
-In addition staff/volunteers must take due account of their own use of social media both at events and their personal use.
-Blogging and social networking are popular hobbies; EFDS staff and volunteers are justifiably proud of their contributions to events and may mention this on their internet postings.
-However staff and volunteers must keep in mind the code of conduct when they engage in any activity within their personal social media environment.
-When posting information online that could relate to EFDS work or activity the following principles must be followed: - Add a disclaimer: If staff/volunteers mention that they work for EFDS in their profile on a social network you need to state that "all opinions expressed here are my own and not that of EFDS." - Do not breach confidentiality: Never make any reference to individual children, young person or adult participant or use their names. - Be mindful: Once you have mentioned your association with EFDS any negative behaviour or activity within the social media environment could be indirectly associated with the organisation. - Equity: All staff/volunteers must demonstrate commitment to respecting differences between staff and participants in terms of gender, sexual orientation, race, ethnicity, disability, culture and religious belief systems.
+In addition to this staff/volunteers must take due account of their own use of social media both at any activity and their personal use.

+Blogging and social media are popular hobbies; Activity Alliance staff and volunteers are justifiably proud of their contributions to activities and may mention this on their internet postings.
+However, staff and volunteers must keep in mind the code of conduct when they engage in any activity within their personal social media environment.
+When posting information online that could relate to Activity Alliance work or activity the following principles must be followed:

+- Add a disclaimer: If staff/volunteers mention that they work for Activity Alliance in their profile on a social media site they need to state that "all opinions expressed here are my own and not that of the Activity Alliance." - Do not breach confidentiality: Never make any reference to individual children, a young person or adult participants or use their names. - Be mindful: Once you have mentioned your association with Activity Alliance any negative behaviour or activity within the social media environment could be indirectly associated with the organisation.

+Equity

+All staff/volunteers must demonstrate commitment to respecting differences between staff and participants in terms of gender, sexual orientation, race, ethnicity, disability, culture and religious belief systems.

-2.1 Principles of Participation and Codes of Conduct
+Principles of Participation and Codes of Conduct

-The success of the event depends on developing a positive and safe environment where everyone is treated with respect and everyone takes responsibility for their own behaviour.
-Everyone at the event will be asked to sign up to the Event's Principles of Participation and Codes of Conduct.
+The success of any activity depends on developing a positive and safe environment where everyone is treated with respect, and everyone takes responsibility for their own behaviour.
+Everyone at an activity will be asked to sign up to the activities Principles of Participation and Codes of Conduct.